Wildsong/geoserver-compose/README.md

 2019-03-07 It probably won't work for you, because I only released it today. :-) So tell me what happened, and I'll fix it.
 Things will go faster for you that way.

+## GeoWebCache

+Just because there is a geowebcache server does not mean it will do anything.
+Once everything is running, go into the geoserver web interface, go to "TileCaching"->"Caching Defaults", turn on "Enable direct integration".. and click "Save".

+Once you do that when you hit the server with a WMS request, you will need to add "tiled=true" to the URL for it to work.

+## nginx

+The static content service by nginx is in a named volume.
+So if you add content to the volume it will persist.

+There is a README.md for nginx in the nginx directory.

 ### SSL sort of works